How to Create a Project Communication Plan

 Here are some ideas to get started with:

-- Project team: Assignments, status, work in progress, issues and risk tracking, and lessons learned.
+• Project team: Assignments, status, project progress, issues and risk tracking, and lessons learned.

-- Relevant internal departments: Status, including any changes to deliverable deadlines.
+• Relevant internal departments: Project updates, including any changes to deliverable deadlines.

 Depending on your project, you’ll need the following inputs from the team:

-- Relevant internal departments: Updates such as budget changes, new requests, or resource availability that could impact on your project.
+• Relevant internal departments: Updates such as budget changes, new requests, or resource availability that could impact your project.

-Gathering stakeholder feedback remotely is challenging.
+Remotely gathering stakeholder feedback is challenging.
 Try forms, polls, and surveys as needed.

 We’ve covered channels and timings for remote team communication in a previous section.

-However, the team also has a responsibility to share timely updates, for example, a weekly status update in Teams.
+However, the team also has a responsibility to share timely updates, such as weekly project status updates in Teams.

 5. Measure success and improve

-Given how crucial communication is to your project, it’s important to track and analyze your plan at regular intervals.
+Given how vital communication is to your project, it’s important to track and analyze your plan at regular intervals.

 Schedule time to see what’s working, what isn’t, and what adjustments are needed.

-Also, ask stakeholders and the team for their input.
+Also, stakeholders and the team should be asked for their input.
 Document your findings to improve future plans.

 Project Communication Matrix

-Team members and stakeholders are busy individuals with lots of competing demands!
+Project team members and different stakeholders are busy individuals with lots of competing demands!
 If possible, create a quick reference graphic that summarizes key takeaways from your plan.

 Here is a sample to help you get started.

-Store your communication plan in the project site so everyone has easy access to the document.
+Store your project management communication plan on the project site so everyone has easy access to the document.

 Editor’s Note: This post was originally published in May 2017 and has been updated for freshness, accuracy, and comprehensiveness.